Achievable logoAchievable logo

 Discretionary

-A discretionary account provides a financial professional with trading authority over an account.
-If you didn’t have the time or knowledge necessary to manage your own brokerage account, you could give your broker power of attorney (POA), which allows them to make investment decisions on your behalf.
-When a firm has POA over a customer’s account, they make investment decisions for them without prior customer approval.
+A discretionary account gives a financial professional trading authority over an account.
+If you don’t have the time or knowledge to manage your own brokerage account, you can grant your broker power of attorney (POA), which allows them to make investment decisions on your behalf.
+When a firm has POA over a customer’s account, it can place trades without getting prior approval for each transaction.

-In order for the firm and/or broker to make suitable decisions, customers must answer all suitability questions posed by the firm.
-Questions related to a client’s suitability profile (like net worth and annual income) are voluntary for customers to answer.
-However, if they are unanswered, the customer cannot be provided with recommendations.
-The same rule applies to discretionary accounts.
+To make suitable decisions, the firm must have enough information to understand the customer’s situation.
+Customers are asked suitability questions, and some items in a client’s suitability profile (such as net worth and annual income) are voluntary to answer.
+However, if the customer does not provide the information, the firm cannot make recommendations.
+The same limitation applies to discretionary accounts.

-A discretionary order is defined as one where the financial professional is making a decision on behalf of the customer pertaining to any of the following:
+A discretionary order is one where the financial professional makes a decision for the customer about any of the following:

 • Asset: what security is being bought or sold